mdsimpson/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.37 =
+* Improvement: Added option to add Form Name column to All Forms export

 = 2.10.32 =
 * Improvement: Added option for CF7 forms to capture complete URL that form was posted from